venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj1_FindingLanes/P1/writeup_template.md

 2. __Not immune to shadows or road color changes__: While detecting edges, (especially with challenge.mp4), the pipeline detects edges marked by shadows of the trees and changes in color of road etc. These cause additional noise in detecting lanes
 3. __Average slopes for curvy lanes__: Maintaining one global average positive and negative slope does not work for curvy roads as the curvature of the road needs to be represented by multiple smaller line-segments.

 ### 3. Suggest possible improvements to your pipeline

+1. __Handle Road Color Changes__: Modifications to the gaussian_blur or parameters to Hough_lines function can greatly aid in providing solution to the general problem of handling change in light / color of road in the images used for lane detection.
+This will help in handling lane detection between day / night changes as well.
+2. __Handle curvy lanes __: In case of curved roads, maintaining multiple piece-wise slopes can help in detecting the curved lanes.
+Additional machine learning algorithms (like k-means clustering) can also be used to cluster the observed slopes in to multiple clusters in order to form the piece-wise slopes
+3. __Varying rectangular mask area__: Based on the nature of the slopes, a second pass through the process_image routine to handle slopes in  a specific cluster can be adopted.
+In the second pass, the area of image used for hough_transforms can be modified to just fit the lines in the cluster in order  to piece-wise lines.